In this Guide

 The back support is sculpted ergonomically, to suit the S-shaped curve most doctors agree is the best human posture.
 Previous buyers were pleasantly surprised to find that this chair could compete with more expensive ones they had owned previously.
 They said that the mesh webbing distributed weight very well to relieve pressure and provide support.

-It’s not as oversized as the SPACE model, so it’s easier for smaller people to sit comfortably.
+It’s not as oversized as some other executive models, so it’s easier for smaller people to sit comfortably.

 The recline setting is adjustable, so you can pick your preferred tension.
 This model also locks in any position you choose.